 If you own an apartment, you are responsible for maintaining the inside.
-We’ll take care of day-to-day repairs, maintenance and decoration to the outside of the apartments and any shared areas.
+In most cases, L&Q will take care of day-to-day repairs, maintenance and decoration to the outside of the apartments and any shared areas.
 This is paid for through your service charge.

 If you own a house, you are responsible for all repairs and maintenance to the inside and outside of your home.

 With all new homes, there may be some teething problems.
 Most of these will be minor, like cracking as the property dries out, or ‘sticking’ doors or windows.
 The builder will inspect the property, usually after 12 months of handover and arrange to put these right.
 Any more urgent repairs can be reported to our Aftercare team, who will arrange for the builders to put the problem right.
 You will remain responsible for any accidental damage.